 - Apprenticeship Coordinators who help you create the Work Plan, monitor student progress, assist company mentors and help instill and reinforce soft skills in apprentices.

-- Short term hires with the option to offer full time employment to apprentices, but with no obligation after the 9 month apprenticeship.
+- Short term hires with the option to offer full time employment to apprentices.